 - The NPA has also assigned dialing codes to some British territories and even some European ones.

-Why the introduction of a second area code affects more or less everybody, it pays most detriment to business and business owners.
+Why the introduction of a second area code affects more or less everybody, it pays most detriment to businesses and business owners.

 The main issue faced by businesses in the Piedmont Triad is their telephone number generally identifies them.
 As with companies the world over, not just in the United States, a telephone number is one of the most significant identifiers for a business.